kai687/sphinxawesome-theme/docs/demo/auto.rst

    Sphinx can generate reference documentation from docstrings in your source code.

-The |product| documentation makes use of this function on the page `theme_options`.
+The |product| documentation makes use of this function on the page :ref:`sec:theme-options`.
-This page lists a few additional examples.
+This page lists a few additional examples for command line options.

 Command line options
 --------------------